CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 In many cases, external people who work closely with or even in the institution have access to internal information, applications, or systems.

-This audience must also support and be committed to the institution's information security objectives and rules, as well as internal staff.
+This audience must also support and be committed to the institution's information security objectives and rules, as do internal staff.
 This requires appropriate training, such.
 In the form of briefings with documented information.
 These measures should be carried out by the external institution in accordance with the requirements agreed with its own institution.

 ** ** new hires